Spectral concentration and greedy k-clustering: Experimental Evaluation

-\subsection{Experimental Evaluation}
+\section{Experimental Evaluation}

-Results from our greedy $k$-clustering implementation are shown in Figures~\ref{experiment1}, \ref{experiment2}.
+Results from our greedy $k$-clustering implementation are shown in Figures~\ref{experiment1}, \ref{experiment2}, \ref{experiment3}.
 Cluster assignments for graphs are shown as colored nodes.
 In the case where the graph comes from a triangulated surface, we have extended the coloring to a small surface patch in the vicinity of the node.
-Each experiment includes a plot of the eigenvalues of the normalized Laplacian.
+Each experiment includes a plot of the eigenvalues of the normalized Laplacian (y-axis), by eigenvector number (x-axis).
 A small rectangle on each plot highlights the corresponding spectral gap between $k$ and $k+1$.

-\paragraph{Multiple spectral gaps.} Recall that graphs which have a sufficiently large spectral gap between the $k$-th and $(k+1)$-th eigenvalues admit a strong clustering~\cite{DBLP:conf/soda/GharanT14}.
+\paragraph*{Multiple spectral gaps} Recall that graphs which have a sufficiently large spectral gap between the $k$-th and $(k+1)$-st eigenvalues admit a strong clustering~\cite{DBLP:conf/soda/GharanT14}.
 Figure~\ref{experiment1} shows the result of our algorithm on a graph with two prominent spectral gaps, $k=2$ (left) and $k=5$ (right).

 This graph is sampled from the following generative model.
 Let $C_1,\ldots,C_5$ be disjoint vertex sets of equal size, depicted as circles.
 Every edge with both endpoints in the same $C_i$ appears with probability $p_1$, every edge between $C_1\cup C_2$ and $C_3\cup C_4\cup C_5$ appears with probability $p_3$, and every other edge appears with probability $p_2$, for some $p_1\gg p_2 \gg p_3$.
 The resulting graph admits a strong $k$-partition, for any $k\in \{2,5\}$.
 This fact is reflected in the output of our algorithm.